 - Eat your meals

 You have the right to be free from verbal, sexual, physical, and mental abuse, involuntary seclusion, and misappropriation of your property by anyone.
 This includes, but isn't limited to, SNF staff, other residents, consultants, volunteers, staff from other agencies, family members, legal guardians, friends, or other individuals.
 If you feel you've been abused or neglected (your needs aren't met), report this to the SNF, your family, your local Long-Term Care Ombudsman, or your State Survey Agency.

-It may be appropriate to report the incident of abuse to local law enforcement or the Medicaid Fraud Control Unit (their phone number should be posted in the SNF).
+It may be appropriate to report the abuse to local law enforcement or the Medicaid Fraud Control Unit (their phone number should be posted in the SNF).

 Freedom from restraints

 Physical restraints are any manual method or physical or mechanical device, material, or equipment attached to or near your body so that you can't remove the restraint easily.
 Physical restraints prevent freedom of movement or normal access to one's own body.
 A chemical restraint is a drug that's used for discipline or convenience and isn't needed to treat your medical symptoms.